tennet-ahertel/gluon-ssid-changer/README.md

 ```
 ssid_changer = {
   switch_timeframe = 1,   -- only once every timeframe (in minutes) the SSID will change to OFFLINE
                           -- set to 1440 to change once a day
                           -- set to 1 minute to change every time the router gets offline
   first = 5,              -- the first few minutes directly after reboot within which an Offline-SSID always may be activated
   prefix = 'FF_OFFLINE_', -- use something short to leave space for the nodename (no '~' allowed!)
-    suffix = 'nodename',    -- generate the ssid with either 'nodename', 'mac' or to use only the prefix: 'none'
+  suffix = 'nodename',    -- generate the SSID with either 'nodename', 'mac' or to use only the prefix: 'none'

-    limits = {
-      disabled = false,     -- if true, the offline ssid will only be set if there is no gateway reacheable
+  tq_limit_enabled = 0,   -- if false, the offline SSID will only be set if there is no gateway reacheable
                           -- upper and lower limit to turn the offline_ssid on and off
-      -- in-between these two values the SSID will never be changed to preven it from toggeling every Minute.
+                          -- in-between these two values the SSID will never be changed to prevent it from toggeling every minute.
-      tq_max = '55',        -- upper limit, above that the online SSID will be used
+  tq_limit_max = '55',    -- upper limit, above that the online SSID will be used
-      tq_min = '45'         -- lower limit, below that the offline SSID will be used
+  tq_limit_min = '45'     -- lower limit, below that the offline SSID will be used
 },
-},
 ```

-if limits are disabled, then it will be only checked, if the gateway is reachable with
+if tq_limit is disabled, then it will be only checked, if the gateway is reachable with

     batctl gwl -H